France's Hollande plays euro poker with Merkel

 Merkel has now accepted the four key measures he has put forward, which were already on the EU's agenda before his election -- more capital for the European Investment Bank, a reallocation of EU regional aid funds, project bonds to fund cross-border infrastructure and a financial transaction tax.

 Economists say they are likely to have a modest impact on growth in the medium-term.
-Merkel has rejected any stimulus program based on new public borrowing.
+Merkel has rejected any stimulus programme based on new public borrowing.

 In return for Berlin's nod to these measures, Hollande needs to agree to an eventual fiscal union, that would give EU institutions greater control over national budgets.